Best Beaches in West Maui Top Guide 2025

 Kahekili Beach, aka Airport Beach

-snorkeling, diving, paddle boarding and swimming
+Suitable for: snorkeling, diving, paddle boarding, and swimming

 When visiting Maui, we stay at the Westin Kaanapali Resort Villas, and this is the beach in front of it.
 We have been snorkeling and swimming at this beach since 2006 and have had some of our best snorkeling there.